fent/node-torrent/README.md

 });

-// if remote file is given, it will be downloaded nt.read('http://torrents.me/download.php?id=2342', function(err, torrent) {
+// if url is given, it will be downloaded nt.read('http://torrents.me/download.php?id=2342', function(err, torrent) {
   if (err) throw err;
   console.log(torrent);